stevejbickley/arcbita-geek-seminars/sessions/2025-09-10-FoundationStatisticsAndEconometrics_DescriptiveStatisticsAndDistributions/README.md

 - 2025-09-07: Initial slides developed by Dr. Douglas Beatton.
 - 2025-09-10: Slides & workshop materials uploaded to repo + initial session README developed by Dr. Steve Bickley.
 - 2025-09-10: Added recording link + minor edits to README.
+- 2025-09-19: Minor edits to README with method papers referred to by Benno & forwarded by Ben.

 ---